PostHog/posthog.com/contents/tutorials/nuxtjs-ab-tests.md

 ---
 A/B tests are crucial for optimizing your Nuxt.js app.
 PostHog's experimentation tool simplifies this process.
 This tutorial will show you how to set up and run an A/B test in Nuxt using PostHog.

-We'll cover creating a basic Nuxt.js app, integrating PostHog, and setting up the A/B test.
+We'll cover creating a basic Nuxt app, integrating PostHog, and setting up the A/B test.

-## Creating a Nuxt.js app
+## Creating a Nuxt app

-> Already have a Nuxt.js app?
+> Already have a Nuxt app?
 [Skip to adding PostHog and setting up the A/B test](#adding-posthog).

 For this tutorial, we create a basic `Nuxt 3` app with a simple button to run our test on.